Neighbours: Cancellation and revival

 On 17 November 2022, it was announced Fremantle and Amazon Freevee had reached a deal that would allow Neighbours production to restart in 2023.
-New episodes will be free to stream from the UK and US from the second half of 2023, and Network 10 will retain the rights to broadcast the serial first in Australia.
-Archive episodes will also be released prior to the relaunch.
+New episodes would be free to stream from the UK and US from the second half of 2023, and Network 10 would retain the rights to broadcast the serial first in Australia.
+Archive episodes would also be released prior to the relaunch.
 Lauren Anderson of Amazon Studios said, "With the power of streaming, we're able to offer a catalogue of thousands of Neighbours episodes for new audiences to discover this legendary series and current fans to relive their favourite moments.
 We look forward to immersing the audience in new Ramsay Street experiences when we relaunch the show next year for Amazon Freevee and Prime Video customers."
-Herbison will continue as executive producer, with Dennis, Fletcher, Woodburne and Moloney returning to the cast, all of whom were informed of the revival when Herbison visited their houses and told them in-person.
-Fletcher, Woodburne and Moloney all expressed their pleasure of the revival either during interviews or on social media.
+Herbison continued as executive producer, with Dennis, Fletcher, Woodburne and Moloney returning to the cast, all of whom were informed of the revival by Herbison, who told them in-person.
 Other cast members were not informed prior to the announcement of the show's return.
-It has been revealed that Neighbours will be produced for at least the next two years, with 200 new episodes being released per year.
+It was confirmed that Neighbours would be produced for at least two years, with 200 new episodes being released per year.

-In February 2023, the returns of Rebekah Elmaloglou, Annie Jones, Tim Kano and Stone as series regulars were announced; Melissa Bell, April Rose Pengilly and Ian Smith were also announced to returning in guest capacities.
+In February 2023, the returns of Rebekah Elmaloglou, Jones, Tim Kano and Stone as series regulars were announced; Melissa Bell, April Rose Pengilly and Ian Smith were also announced to returning in guest capacities.
+Regular production recommenced on 17 April, though scenes featuring Jones and Guy Pearce were filmed in the UK earlier in the year.
+American actress Mischa Barton was brought in for an extended guest role for the revival.

+In February 2025, it was announced Neighbours had been cancelled again.
+In a statement, the series announced: "We are sad to announce that Neighbours will be resting from December 2025.
+New episodes from the 40th anniversary season will continue to air on Prime Video and Ten four times a week until the end of the year, with all the big soapie twists and turns that our viewers love."
+The show's cancellation was originally reported via The Sun, who published the story before the show's cast and crew were informed by the production company.
+In his report, David Knox of TV Tonight noted the closure of Amazon Freevee and the exit of producers who commissioned the series as reasons for the cancellation.
+Production continued until 11 July 2025.